- What is Digital Marketing

 - Application payment will be accepted at the time of completion.
 Please have your form of payment prior to beginning the application.
 The application fee for iBIT BAS programs is $75.

 After you submit your BAS application, please contact our Program Manager, Kristi Wilson to discuss any questions.

 Requirements are subject to change.
 Current Students: please contact the Program Manager for your degree year requirements.
-Coursework in the program includes areas such as Content Creation, Advertising, Data Visualization and Advanced Analytics, Mobile Marketing, Social Media Marketing, and Search Engine Strategy.
+Coursework in the program includes Content Creation, Advertising, Data Visualization and Advanced Analytics, Mobile Marketing, Social Media Marketing, Search Engine Strategy, and more.

-For help mapping out your degree, contact Kyle Barber.
+For help mapping out your degree, contact our Program Manager, Kristi Wilson.

 Frequently Asked Questions